Boating, whether with a kayak or a canoe, helps you relax and spend quality time with friends or family.

-Make sure you carry life vests or life jackets with you.
+Make sure you carry buoyancy aids or life jackets with you.
 A study by University of Maryland shows that 80 percent of fatalities in recreational boating can be avoided if the operators wear a life jacket.
 This study is based on the US Coastguard’s Boating Accident Report Database.

-If you feel that a life jacket restricts your movement, try buying a kayak specific buoyancy aid or personal flotation device that allows for freer movement.
+If you feel that a life jacket restricts your movement, try buying canoe-specific buoyancy aid or personal flotation device that allows for freer movement.

 Apart from your life jacket, you should also carry a whistle.
 In case of emergencies, you can immediately signal other kayakers and call for help.
 If you want to catch someone’s attention, whistle once.
 If you want urgent help, whistle thrice or as many times as it takes someone to come over.

 A whistle is not always enough, as sometimes you can be out of range from fellow paddlers.
 In this case, a mobile phone can help if the network coverage is strong.
 Otherwise using a VHF radio is also effective.
 Make sure your device batteries are charged before you leave home.
 Moreover, make sure to keep your communication device in a readily accessible pocket or hatch.

 A Bilge Pump